vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 hanging out with others, so that I could function well in the interaction.

+## Sixteen days later (2024-08-03)

+Going into the day, there are two factors working against me:

+* Less sleep than usual: I got 7 hours of sleep; I went to sleep at 12:55 AM and got up around 7:50 AM.
+This is fine for normal times but less than the extended sleep I've been trying to get these days.

+* Factor X applied, though it was different than usual and hopefully less bad than the other occurrences.

 ## Current learnings

 I've been updating [best practices around abdominal